Easy Shrimp Ceviche Recipe (Video)

 More Amazing Low-Carb Shrimp Recipes:

-Easy Roasted Tomatoes and Shrimp with Feta
+- Roasted Tomatoes and Shrimp with Feta

-- 1/3 cup fresh-squeeze lemon juice (see note)
+- 1/3 cup fresh-squeezed lemon juice (see notes)

-- 1/3 fresh-squeezed lime juice (see note)
+- 1/3 cup fresh-squeezed lime juice (see notes)

 - 1 tsp. garlic puree or finely minced fresh garlic